4.5/5 (6)

 Day 8: Departure

 Breakfast at your hotel, followed by check out.
-At the scheduled time, transfer from Santiago de Compostela back to Porto airport or hotel.
+At the scheduled time, transfer from Santiago de Compostela back to Porto Airport or another hotel is available.

 Surface and terrain